Generally bounded by McDowell Road, Roosevelt Street, Seventh and 17th Avenues.

 Listing Office: West USA Realty

-Listing Office: Open House Realty
+Listing Office: Evergreen Realty LLC

-Listing Office: Twins & Co.
-Realty, LLC
+Listing Office: Opendoor Brokerage, LLC